Frequently Asked Questions

 Scroll down or click below for questions related to the following categories:

-Q: How do my children earn badges in the Character Badges system?
+Q: How are badges earned in the Character Badges system?

 Q: What's the meaning behind the imagery on each badge?